Welcome

 Contributing

 The README on GitHub has the install bits and the dev workflow.
-Open issues to discuss design before sending big PRs — the sync algorithm in particular has a 100% coverage rule on its critical functions.
+Before sending a PR, read Contributing & code review — the rules of the game are written down so you know exactly what reviewers will look at.
+Open issues to discuss design before sending big PRs; the sync algorithm in particular has a 100% coverage rule on its critical functions.

 License